xoolive/facile/python/readme.md

 The documentation (installation, quickstart and examples) has been moved to [readthedocs.org](http://facile.readthedocs.io/).

+> [!WARNING]
+> I did not write the Ocaml library.
+I wrote the Python binding.
+> I can only offer support on the Python binding.
+> The plan is to clarify the contributions in a very near future.

 ## Things left to do

 - Find a way to better parametrize the resolution process (heuristics, variable choice order, etc.)